k8spatterns/katacoda/HealthProbe/01-deployment-create.md

 (you can stop this with <kbd>CTRL-C</kbd>).

-When it is up and running, let's create a Service to access the application.
+When the pod is up and running (status is `Running`), let's create a Service to access the application.
 We are using here a `NodePort` service with our application listening on a fixed port on every node of our cluster:

 `kubectl create -f service.yml`{{execute}}